Jxnesyy/30DaysOfHacking/day05/README.md

 You’ll be prompted for a target URL (use https://example.com/ format).
 The results will be saved in the ../reports/ folder.

-🖼 Sample Report
-Here's a sample of what the output looks like after a successful scan:

 🧠 Pro Tip
 Use realistic wordlists like: